MicrosoftDocs/connected-spaces/articles/transparency-note.md

 - **Shopper analytics.** Understand traffic patterns into and around the store to allow retailers to plan for shift management and inventory.

-Some common customer motivations for using Dynamics 365 Connected Spaces include:
+Some common customer motivations for using Dynamics 365 Connected Spaces Preview include:

 - Collecting observational datapoints and aggregated metrics about how people move through retail spaces.